What I've learned building SaaS products from zero

 Lessons from founding multiple products, the mistakes I keep making, and the few things I've actually figured out.

 I've started more SaaS products than I can count.
 Some worked.
-Most didn't.
-The failures taught me more than the successes, though at the time they mostly just felt bad.
+Plenty failed.
+The failures taught me more than the successes, though at the time they mainly felt bad.

 Here's what I know now that I wish I'd known at the start.